-Following the preamp stage, the outputs of each array are summed by columns in a 1:2:3:4 scheme as indicated in Fig. 2d (see Ref.
-[27] for details of the summing circuit).
+Following the preamp stage, the outputs of each array are summed by columns in a 1:2:3:4 scheme as indicated in Fig. 2d [26].
 This scheme consists in no summing for the beginning of the shower in layer 1, adding two sensors for layer 2, three sensors for layer 3 and four sensors to capture the tail of showers in layer 4.
-We refer to these summed outputs as readout cells.
 This reduced the number of channels from a single module side with 40 SiPMs down to 16 signals delivered to flash Analog-To-Digital Converters (FADCs).
 In total, 96 electronics packages were assembled each containing 40 SiPMs, their preamplifiers and summing circuits, the temperature compensation system and cooling plate described previously, and all associated connectors; each package bolts onto the aluminum base plates at the end of a module.

-Voltage levels for the package are provided using commercial Wiener MPOD crates.
-16 Power is distributed to ten SiPMs at a time along rows and different summing groups (see Fig. 5), which allows selected groups of SiPMs to be powered and readout during special runs, such as when using the LED pulser system, which has four 'strings' of LEDs that run along the columns orthogonal to the bias distribution lines.
+Voltage levels for the package are provided using commercial Wiener MPOD crates.15 Power is distributed to ten SiPMs at a time along rows and different summing groups (see Fig. 5), which allows selected groups of SiPMs to be powered and readout during special runs, such as when using the LED pulser system, which has four 'strings' of LEDs that run along the columns orthogonal to the bias distribution lines.